 Metallurgical recoveries and concentrate grades for the remaining LOM plan have been estimated based on actual and historical mill performance results.
 The daily production rate in 2015 and most of 2016 remains at current levels, approximately half of the mill's processing capacity.
 During this period, the mill will continue on its current several days on and several days off schedule.
-Beginning in 2017, as mine production is forecast to increase, the mill capacity utilization increases proportionately reaching 92% in 2018.
-Since the LOM production rate remains below the current plant's processing capacity, expansion of the milling circuit will not be required.
+During 2017, as mine production is forecast to increase, the mill capacity utilization will increase proportionately and is estimated to reach 92% in 2018.
+Since the currently planned LOM production rate remains below the current plant's processing capacity, expansion of the milling circuit will not be required.